 In July 2018, 16 interns from Mityana Agro Vet Institute have been helping with the Waluleeta Hamlet in Luwero District, Uganda.
-In the course of their activities, for a month and a half, the interns were experiencing: coffee, fruits, maize management, piggery, poultry, and goat management and a lot of other exciting and useful things such as visiting spice farm and Bamboo product workshop among them.
+In the course of their activities, for a month and a half, the interns were experiencing: coffee, fruits, maize management, piggery, poultry, and goat management, and a lot of other exciting and useful things such as visiting spice farms and Bamboo product workshop among them.

 Christopher Simwinga, the Project coordinator in Tanzania, has received 2 grants for developing Phoenix Hamlets in Tanzania.
 He admitted that the government officials were so excited that they wanted the project to be expanded even more to get more citizens of Tanzania out of poverty and hunger.